Frogs of Borneo

 Intermediate Sticky Frog

-The face, chest and sometimes flanks as well are orange.
+The face, chest, and sometimes the flanks are orange-brown.
 The throat bears two longitudinal bands.
-There is a elongate gland above and behind the ear that desolves into a series of warts, separating dorsum from flank, down to the groin.
-Note the short outer finger (and toe).
-The dorsum is dark brown, the flank is lighter in color.
-Finger and toe tips are orange.
-The eardrum is clearly visible.
+An elongate gland above and behind the ear dissolves into a series of warts, separating the dorsum from the flank down to the groin.
+The dorsum is brown with some faint darker markings, while the flank is lighter in color.